gajus/express-tus/README.md

 /**
  * @property basePath Path to where the tus middleware is mounted.
 Used for redirects.
 Defaults to `/`.
  * @property createUid Generates unique identifier for each upload request.
 Defaults to UUID v4.
- * @property formatErrorResponse Formats HTTP response in case of an error.
  */
 type ConfigurationInputType = {|
   +basePath?: string,
   +createUid?: () => Promise<string>,
-  +formatErrorResponse?: (error: Error) => ResponseType, ...StorageType,
+  ...StorageType,
 |};